reverentgeek/blog/src/site/pages/devrel-portfolio.md

 slug: devrel-portfolio
 ---

 The following links are highlights from content, talks, projects, interviews, and podcasts I've been a part of.
+In addition to the links below, read more [about me](/about/)!

 ## Blog Posts